AndreasRizk/Build-A-Bot/README.md

 <br>

-3. Then to add the environment variables, create a ".env" file with will hold environment variables, in this case the bot token you should get from the discord developer portal and the guild id of our server.
+3. Then to add the environment variables, create a ".env" file in the "Build-A-Bot" folder, which will hold environment variables.
+In this case, those include the bot token you should've gotton from the discord developer portal and the guild id of our server.
 And the varaibles should be titled "TOKEN" and "GUILD_ID".
 For example here is my .env file:

 ```
 #.env
 TOKEN=OTM1MzQ4OTY3MTM3NTA5Mzc3.Ye9Vmw.QCYMMmKxMxjeuZmGlr0Nf_1TBsU
 GUILD_ID=933813327749070848
 ```

 <br>

 4. Now to run the bot, use the command: